JiaWu-Repository/Visualisation-and-Outliers-Removal-via-Weka/README.md

 * Find the InterquartileRange in the Filter;
 * Read the detailed information;
 * Apply InterquartileRange and report the outliers;
-* Apply InterquartileRange and report the outliers only based on the feature **Diabetes pedigree function**;
+* Apply InterquartileRange and report the outliers only based on the feature **Diabetes pedigree function**.

 # Exercise -3
 * If we only need to output five outliers based on **Diabetes pedigree function**, how?